Best OBD-II Scanners: Work Like a Real Detective

 Our Methodology

-The best OBD-II scanners are intended to serve the DIY crowd, and that was my focus as I chose my top picks.
+The best OBD2 scanners are intended to serve the DIY crowd, and that was my focus as I chose my top picks.
 While there are professional-level offerings here, I didn’t solely consider that type of consumer.
 I put in the time and research to make sure my recommendations and advice help those who are new to fixing their cars and can help them ease into the discussion along with the more experienced enthusiasts and professionals.
-I made sure to read what pros use as well as what the average DIYer is looking for to ensure our list has something for everyone in need of an OBD-II scanner.
+I made sure to read what pros use as well as what the average DIYer is looking for to ensure our list has something for everyone in need of an OBD2 scanner.

-Best OBD-II Scanner Reviews & Recommendations
+Best OBD2 Scanners: Reviews & Recommendations

 Pros